 - liabilities: accounts payable, loans payable, tax payable.

-In the opposite way, more debts part is high more the company depends on them to finance her activity, which can continue only if suppliers and banks credit lines are maintained and raised proportionately with company growth.
+In the opposite way, more debts part is high more the company depends on them to fund its activity, which can continue only if suppliers and banks credit lines are maintained and raised proportionately with business growth.

 What is the balance sheet?